Andrew Bell (artist): Artwork

 Bell has produced many forms of art, including drawings, paintings, sculptures and toys which have all been featured in a variety of exhibitions.
 His art exhibitions have been produced for national and international audiences and showcase some of his more intricate pieces.
 In a 2009 exhibition he presented his Darth Vader Helmet at The Andy Warhol Museum.

-Toy production

-In the realm of designer toys Bell has contributed to expanding what was once a small coterie, into a more mainstream audience.
-His collaboration with companies such as Google have opened up awareness of designer toys to new audiences.
-His collaboration with Google resulted in a set of vinyl collectible figurines based on the mascot for the popular Android operating system.
-These figurines have become very popular with enthusiasts.
-To date, there is a 12-piece series 1, 3 special edition figurines, and one DIY blank model.
-A series 2 set of figurines was released in early March 2011.

-Bell also collaborated with MyPlasticHeart which resulted in a limited special edition vinyl toy inspired by the site's logo.
-This toy was aimed more at long time urban vinyl collectors who have an affinity to the site.
-The toy was entitled A-Type - Rai Red Edition.
-The name A-Type has a number of different connotations that helped describe the design of the toy.

-In addition to his collaborations Bell has produced some platform and original designs.
-His first toy, produced in 2005, was entitled Groob.
-He produced a custom kidrobot in 2009 entitled Kidreaper15.
-This piece featured a glow in the dark skeleton and included a fabric cloak and a scythe.
-Another example of Bell's original designs is the O-No Sushi series of toys, based on Japanese food.
+Common themes seen in Bell's early works are parodies, with figure sets such as the Kill Kats and Kisses of Death candy mocks.
+These pair specifically would go on to be seen in legal troubles with Hershey's, who would accuse Bell of trademark infringement.

 Publications

-Bell has published three books of drawings.
-The first book was a small softcover book entitled You've Gone Too Far.
-This was a limited run of only 666 copies.
-Bell's second book was entitled Now You've Done It : A Collection of Creatures.
-His latest book is entitled Do Not Eat! : A Collection of Creatures by Andrew Bell.
+Bell has published three art books.
+The first book was a small softcover book entitled You've Gone Too Far, it had a limited run of only 666 copies.
+Bell's second book was entitled Now You've Done It: A Collection of Creatures.
+His latest book is entitled Do Not Eat!: A Collection of Creatures by Andrew Bell.
 His work has been featured in two other books by Paul Budnitz about designer toys, I Am Plastic by Paul Budnitz, and I Am Plastic Too: The Next Generation of Designer Toys.